 Many businesses make the mistake of assuming that their clients care about certain things.
 We have said it before, and we will say it again.
 Before creating a customer experience plan, you must make the time and effort to deeply understand your customers.

 Customer journey mapping from beginning to end is one way to get there. assemble and examine consumer information from all phases of the customer lifecycle.
-Get information from your CRM, and comments from staff who interact with customers, and take pleasure in some in-depth discussions with your clients.
-Create a map of the entire process and mark the elements that encourage loyalty, repel customers, and anything else you should be doing.
+Get information from your CRM, get comments from staff who interact with customers, and take pleasure in some in-depth discussions with your clients.
+Create a map of the entire process and mark the elements that encourage loyalty, repel customers and anything else you should be doing.

-the purpose of your business.
+The purpose of your business.

 Reminding yourself of your company’s larger ideals, mission, and vision is a smart idea.
 If they are no longer applicable, this can also be a chance to reexamine them.
 In order to create a distinctive CX vision that distinguishes you from your rivals, you must intimately comprehend the DNA of your business.

-Build your vision together
+Build your vision together.

 After having a solid understanding of the company’s beliefs and those of its customers, consult the entire dealership to develop a shared vision.
 This makes it easier to get everyone in the organization on board, especially front-line employees who engage with customers directly.

-ahead is a smooth road
+Ahead is a smooth road

 Auto retailers must change the experience they provide to suit today’s customers since the automobile industry is on the verge of total disruption.
 This could entail a few touchpoint adjustments, but a complete revamp is more likely.
 In either case, having a clear vision that directs your entire dealership’s strategy moving forward is essential for getting you where you need to be and avoiding any roadblocks.